bitfieldlabs/afterglow/README.md

 ![afterglow](https://github.com/smyp/afterglow/blob/master/artwork/afterglow_animated.svg "Afterglow")

 AFTERGLOW is a pinball machine extension board that aims at softening the hard lamp on/off transitions which are the consequence of replacing the original incandescent bulbs with LEDs.
+Reproducing the original light effects is a big part of preserving a pinball game's nostalgia.

-It works with Williams WPC, Williams System 11, Data East and probably also with Sega games.
+It currently works with Williams WPC, Williams System 11, Data East and probably also with Sega games.

-The brain of the board is a Arduino nano for the older board revisions and a RP2040 microprocessor for the new boards.
-It samples the original lamp matrix from the WPC Power Driver Board using two parallel to serial shift registers.

 The basic principle involves resampling of the original lamp matrix signals at a higher frequency.
 This allows for PWM LED dimming with additional brightness steps.

-The resampled signal is output via MOSFETs, allowing for direct connection of the pinball machine's lamp matrix.
+The resampled signal is output via MOSFETs, allowing for direct connection of your pinball machine's lamp matrix.

 Make sure to check the ![wiki](https://github.com/smyp/afterglow/wiki) for detailed information and instructions.

 ![afterglow](https://github.com/smyp/afterglow/blob/master/docu/images/ag_30.jpg "Afterglow PCB v3.0")

-While the effect is hard to catch on camera, here is an idea:
+While the effect is hard to catch on camera, this video gives an idea:

 https://github.com/bitfieldlabs/afterglow/assets/999857/57093b11-0a40-46fb-a978-5d42df743db6